If you’re preparing for a sales interview and are asking yourself these things:

 These are questions you should be able to answer (that you’ll likely be asked in interviews as well):

 - When I’ve been the happiest in my job, how would I describe what that looked like and why it was the case?

-- What motivates me to sell?
+- What motivates me to help my buyers?

 Prepare your soundbites ahead of time and have them dialed in for the interview.

-No, no, no!
 You need to be well informed before you ever set foot in the interview room.
 It’s how you’ll make sure to ask great questions and give great answers that are timely, relevant, and insightful.